Nagasaki Naval Training Center: History

 The training center was established near the Dutch settlement on the artificial island Dejima in Nagasaki, where maximum interaction with Dutch naval technology would be possible.
 Nagai Naoyuki was appointed the first director with a first class of 37 cadets from the various hatamoto with fealty directly to the Shōgun, and 128 cadets sent from the various feudal han (16 from Satsuma Domain, 28 from Fukuoka Domain, 15 from Chōshū Domain, 47 from Saga Domain, 5 from Kumamoto Domain, 12 from Tsu Domain, 4 from Fukuyama Domain and one from Kakegawa Domain).
 Katsu Kaishū was director of training under Nagai starting from 1855, until 1859, when he was commissioned as an officer in the Shogunal navy the following year.

-Officers of the Royal Netherlands Navy were in charge of education, the first being Pels Rijcken (from 1855–1857), and the second Willem Huyssen van Kattendijke (from 1857–1859).
+Officers of the Royal Netherlands Navy were in charge of education, the first being Pels Rijcken (from 1855 to 1857), and the second Willem Huyssen van Kattendijke (from 1857 to 1859).
 Western medical science was taught by J. L. C. Pompe van Meerdervoort.
 The curriculum was weighed towards navigation and Western science.
 The training institute was also equipped with Japan's first steamship, Kankō Maru given by the King of the Netherlands in 1855.
 It was later joined by the Kanrin Maru and the Chōyō.